apache/geode-native/examples/cpp/authinitialize/README.md

-# PdxSerializer example
+# AuthInitialize Example
-This is a simple example showing how to register for serialization of custom objects using the PdxSerializer class.
+This example shows how to create and register a custom `AuthIntialize` authentication handler on the client that authenticates against a server that was started with the corresponding authenticator.

 ## Prerequisites
 * Install [Apache Geode](https://geode.apache.org)